nokia/pysros/docs/source/modules.rst

    pysros

-Libraries adapted for SR OS
+Libraries specific to SR OS
 ===========================

 The adapted versions of the modules documented here, are provided when